lair-framework/lair-docker/README.md

 First make sure you have docker installed.
 Here are [OS X Beta](https://docs.docker.com/docker-for-mac/) and [Linux](https://docs.docker.com/linux/step_one/) instructions.

-To install docker-compose in Linux (in case you have problem with version 1.5.2) use the following [guide](https://docs.docker.com/compose/install/).
+To install docker-compose in Linux (in case you have problem with version 1.5.2 of the repos) use the following [guide](https://docs.docker.com/compose/install/).
 You may also need to create a symbolic link

 ```bash
 $ ln -s /usr/local/bin/docker-compose /usr/bin/docker-compose